Beauty Myths That Lead You Astray

 Don’t forget the neck and décolletage area!

 All-Natural Homemade Remedies Can Only Be Good For Your Skin

 Using products straight from nature is an easy way to trick yourself that you’re giving your skin a healthy, risk-free treatment.

 However, the number of natural ingredients that are 100% beneficial for the skin in any given scenario is limited.

-Unfortunately, that doesn’t prevent beauty blogs and magazines from publishing one too many sketchy DIY recipes that often contain products which should never come into direct contact with your skin in their pure form.
+Unfortunately, that doesn’t prevent beauty blogs and magazines from publishing one too many sketchy DIY recipes that often contain products that should never come into direct contact with your skin in their pure form.

-If you’re wondering what those are, here are some of the most common skin care baddies you’ll come across in recipes for homemade mixtures:
+If you’re wondering what those are, here are some of the most common skincare baddies you’ll come across in recipes for homemade mixtures:

 - lemon juice